venovako/libpvn/README.md

 Just declare it `EXTERNAL`, without the underscore, with a compatible return type, and obey its signature.
 For example, an `unsigned*` argument corresponds to a reference to a non-negative `INTEGER(KIND=c_int)` value.

-Caveat: the library has never been tested on a big-endian system and certain parts are likely not to work.
+*Caveat*: the library has never been tested on a big-endian system and certain parts are likely not to work.

 ## Examples